-- At the beginning, I guide you through the movements of the first part of the Siu Nim Tau form.
+- At the beginning of the first lesson, I guide you through the movements of the first part of the Siu Nim Tau form.

 - I then show you the movements of the form as they are used.